Skip to main content

 Cost

-Includes Latter-day Saint undergraduate tuition for 3 credit hours spring term, airfare between the SLC airport and Europe, air travel between the European destinations, in-country transportation, lodging, breakfast in most hotels, a cultural dinner in each country, and international health insurance coverage.
+Includes all course materials for the seminar second block winter semester, Latter-day Saint undergraduate tuition for 3 credit hours spring term, airfare from SLC airport to/from Europe, air travel between the European destinations, in-country transportation, lodging, breakfast in all hotels, a cultural dinner in each country, and international health insurance coverage.

 Scroll NAVY BIG-01.svg